 When it comes to brewing beer at home, we all want a clean and clear homebrew.
 Some of us want to pour a beer that looks like it came from a commercial brewery.
-The sad reality is, we do not have the expensive filtration equipment to get that commercial quality.
-The yeast, proteins, and unwanted tannins are the offensive threat and you need to put on your best D to succeed.
+The sad reality is, most of us do not have the expensive filtration equipment to get that commercial quality.
+The yeast, proteins, and unwanted tannins are the offensive threat and you need to put on your best Defense to succeed.

-Believe it or not, achieving a clear beer is not very hard to do.
+Believe it or not, achieving a clear beer is not very hard to do at home.
 There are many ways to help you achieve that clear homebrew.
-Here are 10 steps that I personally do each time I brew a beer with a low SRM.
+Here are 10 steps that I personally do each time I brew.
 If your beer still has issues with clarity, it’s not a big deal at all.
 The beer will still taste just as delicious!
+As a matter of fact, hazy is the new clear.

 1. Grain/Yeast Selection

 Choose a yeast that accommodates the style of beer you are brewing as a number 1 rule.
 You will also want to find a yeast with a high flocculation rate.
 The higher flocculation, the faster the yeast will drop.
-Once again, do not let your desire for clear beer change the recipe.
+Once again, do not let your desire for clear beer change the recipe and do not over pitch the yeast.

 2. Let Your Mash Tun Do The Work!